 A man crossing the street at the main plaza in old town Évora.
 St. Anthony’s Church is in the background.

 When I came out of the church, I joined Leslie and Tyler at a table in the plaza for coffee.
 As I noted, there was already a great deal off activity.
 In one sunny corner of the square were numerous older men.
 They were all talking up a storm.
 Not far from them was a vendor selling roasted chestnuts.

 After our coffee, we walked along a small side street toward the cathedral.
 Along the way, we were able to buy a piece of raw cork.
 It looks like it had been over a knot in the tree, so it is sort of in the shape of a shallow bowl.
 When we arrived at the cathedral, we found it to be awe-inspiring for a structure built in the 1100s.

-Not too far from the cathedral are the ruins of the Roman temple to Diana.
-It is thought the town grew up around this temple.
-There is also a well preserved aqueduct.
-It is not as striking as the one in Segovia, but it was still an amazing feat of engineering.
-The temple was built in the 2nd century AD.
+Not too far from the cathedral are the ruins of the Roman temple to Diana, built in the 2nd century AD.
+The town supposedly grew up around this temple.
+There is also a well-preserved aqueduct.
+It is not as striking as the one in Segovia, but it was still a fantastic feat of engineering.

 We got back in the car and found ourselves back at home in four short hours!